 Sarah Grinder MOT, OTR/L

-- PhD Candidate in Occupational Therapy, Nova Southeastern University
+- PhD Student in Occupational Therapy, Nova Southeastern University

 - MA in Occupational Therapy, University of Southern Maine, 2013